8 Manual Transmission Statistics: 2023 Update

 - 66% of drivers know how to operate a stick shift.

 And this is a significant drop from the 37% recorded more than a decade ago.
-You know, we would be lying if we stood here and told you guys that we have no idea as to why the manual transmission market is dying off.
+You know, we would be lying if we stood here and told you guys that we have no idea why the manual transmission market is dying off.
 We do, and the answer lies in the technological advancements in the automobile industry.

 Back in the day, automatic transmissions lagged in several departments.
 They never offered better torque control, acceleration, or even additional gear choices.
-You only had three gears to work with, as opposed to manual transmission, which offered up to six gears.
+You only had three gears to work with, as opposed to manual transmissions, which offered up to six gears.

 But all that has changed, thanks to technology.
 Automatic transmission manufactures have now found a way to improve their previous sup-par reliability, sluggish performance, and questionable-control vehicles.

 Convenience and comfort are the other threats to the manual transmission markets.
 Most people trying to learn how to drive often find automatic transmissions easier to understand, and a lot more comfortable.